MohamedRadwan-DevOps/devops-step-by-step/source/service-prices.md

 **Fundamentals of Modern Software Engineering and DevOps Course fees**

- - The first package: $650 instead of $800.
+ - The first /source/images/mics/: $650 instead of $800.

  It includes attending live sessions with the ability to watch recorded sessions for four (4) days after your request.

  - The second package: $950 instead of $1100.

-It includes attending live sessions with the ability to watch recorded sessions permanently.
+It includes attending live sessions with the ability to watch recorded sessions only for 3 months after the course.

 Cost of the recorded session for the course for extra 4 days is $40 instead of $60.